-The Company has a subsidiary AB Modest, which is engaged in milk processing and production of dairy products.
-As at 31 December 2014, the Company holds 99.7% voting rights of the subsidiary (at 31 December 2013: 99.7%).
-AB Modest produces cheese Mozzarella, blue cheese and other cheese products.
+The Parent Company has a subsidiary AB Modest, which is engaged in milk processing and production of dairy products.
+As at 31 December 2014, the Company holds 99.7% of voting rights of the subsidiary (at 31 December 2013 - 99.7%).
+AB Modest specializes in production of cheese mozzarella, blue cheese and other cheese products.

-In 2008 the Company acquired one more subsidiary - AB Kelmės Pieninė, which is engaged in milk processing and production of dairy products.
-As at 31 December 2014 the Company holds 100% voting rights of AB Kelmės Pieninė (at 31 December 2013: 100%).
-AB Kelmės Pieninė specialises in production of fresh dairy products.
+The Parent Company has a subsidiary AB Kelmes Pienine, which is engaged in milk processing and production of dairy products.
+As at 31 December 2014, the Company holds 100% of voting rights of AB Kelmes Pienine (at 31 December 2013 - 100%).
+AB Kelmes Pienine specializes in production of fresh dairy products.

 As of December 2013, the Group includes a subsidiary AB Pieno Logistika.
 The authorized capital of the mentioned company amounts to 371 thousand LTL; the main activity is lease of buildings.
-AB Vilkyškių Pieninė holds 56.1% shares of AB Pieno Logistika (at 31 December 2013: 50.8%).
+As at 31 December 2014, AB VILKYŠKIŲ PIENINĖ holds 56.1% of shares of AB Pieno Logistika.